Ahmed-AG/k8s-quick-start-tutorial/task0.md

-# Task 0: Set up you testing envinoment
+# Task 0: Set up you testing environment
-# Intorduction
+# Introduction
 Kubernetes, often abbreviated as K8s, is an open-source container orchestration platform.
 It automates the deployment, scaling, and management of containerized applications.
 Originally developed by Google, Kubernetes has gained widespread adoption in managing containerized workloads and services.

 ## Basic Kubernetes Components: